fleecehold/fleecehold.github.io/_pages/about.md

 ---

 ### Who are we?
 We are regular people that are lucky enough to have a foot on the property ladder.
-However, as leaseholders, little did we realise that this would actually feel like renting with the addition of being fleeced by unscrupulous so-called property management companies.
+However, as leaseholders, little did we realise that this would actually feel more like renting with the addition of being fleeced by unscrupulous so-called property management companies.

 ### We want to hear from you
 Are you facing an injustice with your property?
 Do you have a story to tell?
 Are you being fleeced?
 Whether you're embroiled in a years long legal battle or want to name and shame an evil money grabbing property firm, we want to hear from you.